 What is a cremation furnace?
 A cremation furnace is also called a: “incinerator“, “cremator” and “cremation oven”.
 A human cremation furnace is used in a crematorium.
 The cremation or incineration of a dead body is carried out in a cremation furnace at a temperature ranging between 1000 to 1300 degrees Celsius.
 The intense heat helps reduce the body to its basic elements and dried bone fragments.
 The cremation process takes place in a cremation chamber, also known as a retort, of a crematory.
 The chamber is preheated at a set point 800 degrees Celsius and then the coffin with body is placed into the main cremation camber from the cremation furnace.
 This happens quickly through a mechanized charging bier to avoid heat loss.
 The cremation furnaces of DFW Europe are very innovative and are high-tech cremation solutions.
 The cremation furnaces of DFW Europe are the best a crematorium can buy, due to it’s energy efficiency and it’s cremation filtration system.

-During incineration, the body is exposed to a column of flames produced by a furnace burner that is fueled by natural gas, oils, propane or others.
+During incineration, the body is exposed to a column of flames produced by a furnace burner that is fueled by natural gas, bio-oils, electricity or hybrid.
 As a corpse is placed in a casket or container (preferably made from combustible materials), the coffin burns down.
 Next, the heat dries the body, burns the skin and hair, contracts and chars the muscles, vaporizes the soft tissues, and calcifies the bones so that they eventually crumble.
 The gases released during the cremation process are discharged through an exhaust system.
-The bodies are mostly cremated one at a time.
+The bodies are always cremated one at a time.
+Exeptions are made with mother and child or baby twins.
 There is no smell because the emissions are processed thru an cremation filter system to destroy the smoke and vaporize the gases that would smell.

 Some crematoria have a secondary afterburner to help burn the body completely.
-Otherwise, the cremation technician may have to crush the partially cremated remains with the help of a long rod.
-As a result, the corpse is reduced to skeletal remains and bone fragments.
+Otherwise, the cremation technician may have to assist.
 It is then collected in a tray or so called ash pan and allowed to cool for some time in a ash pan refrigerator.
 These remains, however, also contain non-consumed metal objects such as screws, nails, hinges, and other parts of the casket or container.
-In addition, the mixture may contain dental work, dental gold, surgical screws, prosthesis, implants, etc. These objects are removed with the help of strong magnets and/or forceps after manual inspection.
-All these metals are later disposed of as per the local laws.
+In addition, the mixture may contain dental remains, dental gold, surgical screws, prosthesis, implants, etc. These objects are removed with the help of strong magnets and/or forceps after manual inspection.
+All these metals are later disposed.
 Mechanical devices, pacemakers, in particular, are removed beforehand because they may explode due to the intense heat and can damage the cremation camber floor and crematory staff.

 It is suggested to remove jewellery items like rings, wrist washes, and other similar objects, too, as they are likely to break down during the process.
 Moreover, the metal pieces are removed before the next process because they may damage the equipment used for pulverization.
 Finally, the dried bone fragments are further ground into a finer sand-like consistency.
 The machine used for this pulverization is called cremulator.
 On an average, it takes about one to three hours to cremate a human body, thereby reducing it to 3-7 pounds of cremains.
 The cremation remains are usually pasty white in colour.
 These remains are transferred in a cremation urn and given to the relative or representative of the deceased.
 If you do not have an urn, the crematorium may return the ashes in a plastic box or temporary default ash container.

 How the cremation process is preformed by a professional crematorium.
-And what will happen during the cremation of a decease human body with coffin.
-Normal spoken a cremation is preformed when all legal paperwork issued, everything is approved to carry out the cremation.
+A cremation is preformed when all legal paperwork issued, everything is approved to carry out the cremation.

 What is a technical cremation?
-A technical cremation is a normal cremation but without any service in a crematory.
-When a technical cremation is performed in a crematory.
-This means that a the deceased with coffin is transported to the crematory.
-A small group of family is most of the times present.
-And people can give there last respects.
-When the small group leaves the crematory.
-The deceased with coffin is transported to the human cremator.
+A technical cremation is a normal cremation but without any funeral services for families in a crematory.
+When a technical cremation is performed in a crematory, a small group of the family can be present to give there last respects.
+When the small group leaves the crematory, the deceased with coffin is transported to the human cremator.

 What is the delivery time of a cremation furnace?
 This answer depends on the requirements from the crematory.
-Normal spoken the delivery time of a human cremation furnace is, approximately three months.
-It’s all about planning, most of the times it’s a government who needs a new cremator in it’s crematory.
-But also prived companies who have crematoria.
+Normally spoken the delivery time of a human cremation furnace is, approximately three months.
+It’s all about tthe building, the available space, the question if it’s a new crematory or a replacement of the existing oven.

-In short we describe the process: First of all you need to buy the cremation furnace.
-Here we ask you to make a first deposit so that we can begin to build the cremator.
-Normal spoken we need a month for it’s steel construction.
-After this first month we need one month to lay all brickwork, as this is a job done by a specialist who know everything about brickwork, stones and different materials.
+The process: First of all you need to buy the cremation furnace.
+After the period of planning and fine tuning, we will send you a quoteation.
+After acception we ask you to make a first deposit so that we can begin to build the cremator.
+Normally spoken we need a month for it’s steel construction.
+After this first month we need one month to lay all brickwork, as this is a job done by a specialist who knows everything about brickwork, stones and different materials.
 Our human cremators are the best in the world.
-What means that we build the heaviest human cremator that is on the market these days.
-What tells you as old / new customer you have bought the best cremator world wide because of it’s 17 tons our human cremator has a long life time cycle of ten years or more.
+What means that we build the heaviest available human cremator on the market these days.
+This 17 tons human cremator has a long life time cycle of ten years or more.

 What is the difference between cold and hot start cremator?
 Here in Europe we know the difference between hot and cold start human cremators.
 A cold start cremation furnace is a cremator that start it’s first cremation of the day with a cold primary cremation chamber.
 For the following cremations the temperature is cooled down till 450 degrees Celsius.
 Before the next cremation can be done.
 This is because a cold start cremator could have (and is optional) a automatic charging bier.
 And therefore it’s to hot to insert a coffin manually.
 Cold start cremators are a good investment for crematories that do maximal 750 cremations per year.
 The environmental chamber is standard for every cremator 820 degrees Celsius.